-So take some time to process your feelings: go for a run, cry, scream in the bathroom (but please do all this before firing off an angry email to your editor!).
+So take some time to process your feelings: go for a run, have a good cry, scream in the bathroom.
+(Please try these things before firing off an angry email to your editor!)
 Make sure you're in the right place emotionally and mentally before tackling the work ---- just another reason to schedule a good chunk of time for reviewing the edits.

 Trust Your Editor ... but also Your Gut

 Two opposite responses to editing both stem from insecurity: defensive resistance to the edits and automatically accepting every change.
 To get the most from your editor's suggestions, you need to be open to their wisdom—but you also have to remember that only you know the intent behind your words, and not every suggestion an editor makes will be in line with that intent.
 Maybe she suggests a word that you've always hated, or a punctuation mark you loathe.
 Or maybe he just missed the point.
 (Though you might want to consider whether the point wasn't clear enough in that case.)